 The palace’s amazing architecture is one of its most notable features.
 It was built on the site of an old Roman military camp and has been renovated over the centuries to serve as a residence for the counts of Sibenik-Knin.

-As you enter the palace, you’ll notice a large stone staircase leading up to the second floor where the main hall is located.
+As you enter the palace, you’ll notice a large stone staircase leading up to the second floor where the main hall is located, showcasing the city’s rich history under Venetian rule.
 It was once used for banquets and receptions, but now it houses some Roman sarcophagi, medieval weapons and other artifacts.

 The Dalmatian Ethno Village